 © Thomas Calvanico

-As tourism arrived on the Riviera in the 19th century, the town enjoyed rapid change and became a popular Mediterranean destination known for its long seafront, the Promenade des Anglais, beautiful old town, and ornate Belle Epoque architecture.
+As tourism arrived on the Riviera in the 19th century, the town enjoyed rapid change and became a popular Mediterranean destination known for its long seafront, the Promenade des Anglais, beautiful Old Town, and ornate Belle Epoque architecture.

 To help you discover Nice’s many personalities and evolutions, we’ve put together a list of sights and experiences to give visitors a real sense of this French city.
 Here are the essential sights of Nice.

-Chagall lived on the Côte d'Azur before his death in 1985.
-The French Riviera had become somewhat of an "artistic centre", Matisse lived near Saint-Paul-de-Vence while Picasso lived in Vallauris.
+Chagall lived on the Côte d'Azur before his death in 1985, and in fact the French Riviera had become somewhat an "artistic centre" at the time - Matisse lived nearby in Saint-Paul-de-Vence, whilst Picasso lived in Vallauris.
 In the 1950s Pablo Picasso is said to have remarked that "When Matisse dies, Chagall will be the only painter left who understands what colour really is."

-Must-see for history: Villa Masséna
+Must-see for history

-Must-see for local culture: Old Nice
+Must-see for local culture

-Must-see for local cuisine: Cours Saleya Provencal Market
+Must-see for local cuisine

 Set within the Mont Boron Park, you can hike up to the fort from either Nice or Villefranche-sur-Mer.
 Built on the orders of the Duke of Savoy in response to the siege of Nice, when you get up there you’ll understand why he chose this spot.
 The view in all directions couldn’t be any better.

-Must-see for exotic gardens : Villa Ephrussi de Rothschild
+Must-see for exotic gardens

 This magnificent villa was built in 1906 by Béatrice Ephrussi de Rothschild.
 She moved into it in 1912 and turned it into her winter residence.
-Inside, it is filled with clever trompe-l’œil paintings which disguise the metal columns and retains much of its opulent and rich furnishings.
-You can now visit the villa's stunning landscaped gardens, which include spaces in traditional French style, as well as Spanish, Florentine and Japanese gardens.
+The inside is filled with clever trompe-l’œil paintings which disguise the metal columns and retains much of its opulent and rich furnishings.
+You can now also visit the villa's stunning landscaped gardens, which include spaces in traditional French style, as well as Spanish, Florentine and Japanese gardens.